 Practice stress-relieving techniques.

-It becomes extremely necessary to identify those triggers that upset your parents emotionally.
-Certain comments, situations or conditions can put them in stress.
+It becomes essential to identify those triggers that upset your parents emotionally.
+Certain comments, situations, or conditions can put them under stress.
 And this will upset their mood.
 Recognizing such triggers and finding ways to deal with them.
 This is necessary to curb overeating which inadvertently follows an emotional outburst.

 Keep healthy food handy.

-There are certain “healthy” foods that can help your body overcome the effects of stress.
+Certain “healthy” foods can help your body overcome the effects of stress.
 And also help decrease the cravings for sugar and carbohydrate-rich food.
-Consider keeping fruits where your parents are.
-Instead of reaching for their comfort foods.
+Consider keeping fruits where your parents are instead of reaching for their comfort foods.
 You can even keep washed fruits and vegetables, seeds, and nuts in the refrigerator.

-Eating fast, or gulping down food with minimal chewing is one of the major signs of overeating.
-Eating fast can trick your brain to signal the body to eat more food to satisfy hunger.
+Eating fast or gulping down food with minimal chewing is one of the major signs of overeating.
+Eating fast can trick your brain into signaling the body to eat more food to satisfy hunger.
 Therefore, you can ask your parents to eat slowly and chew the food properly before swallowing it.

 Talk to your parents.

 It is necessary to talk to your parents regarding overeating.
-And it’s associated harmful effects.
-Make your parents aware of the various health risks, if they indulge in overeating on a regular basis.
+And its associated harmful effects.
+Make your parents aware of the various health risks if they indulge in overeating regularly.

 All the above-mentioned tips are sure to help caregivers.
-This will help their elderly loved one control their habit of overeating.
+This will help their elderly loved ones control their habit of overeating.
 It can be difficult to attend to your loved one with overeating, but it’s not impossible.
 With the right knowledge, you can do this.
 Don’t forget about taking care of yourself and keeping your business going while you are caregiving.
-I’m here to assist you on this journey, schedule your planning session with me so we can look at how to keep your life and your business running smoothly.
+I’m here to assist you on this journey.
+Schedule your planning session with me so we can look at how to keep your life and your business running smoothly.
 For more information, check out this site.
-Also, for information check out these posts on preparing and serving food and learning to shop for food.
+Also, for information, check out these posts on preparing and serving food and learning to shop for food.